Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

-Static graphs show no state change over time, as is defined in \ref{definition-static-graph}.
-We divide the abundant researches related to static graph into two categories according to the convolution method: \textit{1.
-Spectral-based Graph Convolutional Networks:} The core idea of spectral convolution is to replace the convolution kernel of spectral domain with the diagonal matrix \cite{Bruna2013Spectral,defferrard2016convolutional,Kipf2016Semi}.
-For example, Xu et al. \cite{xu2020graph} propose GraphHeat, leveraging heat kernel to enhance low-frequency filters and enforce smoothness in the signal variation on the graph. \textit{2.
-Spatial-based Graph Convolutional Networks:} For example, Atwood et al. \cite{Atwood2016Diffusion} show how representations can be learned with the diffusion-convolution operation.
-Niepert et al. \cite{Niepert2016Learning} propose a framework for learning convolutional neural networks for arbitrary graphs and a general approach to extracting locally connected regions from graphs.
-Xu et al. \cite{Xu2019How} present a theoretical framework for analyzing the expressive power of GNNs to capture different graph structures.
+Static graphs do not show any state changes over time.
+Research related to static graphs can be divided into two categories based on the convolution method used: \textit{(1) Spectral-based Graph Convolutional Networks:} Spectral convolution involves replacing the convolution kernel in the spectral domain with a diagonal matrix.
+For example, Graph Convolutional Networks (GCN) \cite{Kipf2016Semi-supervised} is essentially a localized first-order approximation of spectral graph convolution. \textit{(2) Spatial-based Graph Convolutional Networks:} The spatial-based approach characterizes graph convolution by considering the spatial relationships among nodes.
+Spatial-based Graph Convolutional Networks fundamentally propagate node information along the edges.
+In this context, Niepert et al. \cite{Niepert2016Learning} introduced a framework for acquiring convolutional neural networks tailored for arbitrary graphs.
+Their approach offers a general methodology for extracting locally connected regions within graphs.

-Dynamic graphs are more complex as they contain critical time information (i.e., links and nodes may appear and disappear over time).
-According to the time granularity, dynamic graphs can be divided into discrete (DTDG, see Definition \ref{definition-DTDG}) and continuous dynamic graphs (CTDG, see Definition \ref{definition-CTDG}).
+Dynamic graphs pose increased complexity due to the inclusion of crucial temporal information, wherein links and nodes may manifest and vanish over time.
+The temporal granularity categorizes dynamic graphs into discrete dynamic graphs (DTDG, see Definition \ref{definition-DTDG}) and continuous dynamic graphs (CTDG, see Definition \ref{definition-CTDG}).